-Both mattresses isolate motion well.
+Both mattresses isolate motion well from personal experience.
 I would give the Essential a little bit of an advantage in this area, but the differences are not huge.

 Pick Casper Essential If …

-- You want to save money.
-This is a budget mattress.
-It’s great for something like a guest room.
+- You want to save money- This is a budget mattress and it’s great for something like a guest room.